-The Company faces intense competition in all product lines and any failure to compete effectively against competitors could materially adversely impact the Company's business, results of operations or financial condition
+The Company faces intense competition in all product lines and any failure to compete effectively against competitors or any failure to meet consumers' evolving expectations could materially adversely impact the Company's business, results of operations or financial condition

 The powersports industry is highly competitive.
-Competition in such industry is based upon a number of factors, including price, quality, reliability, styling, product features and warranties.
+Competition in such industry is based upon a number of factors, including price, quality, reliability, styling, product features, warranties and overall consumer experience.
 At the dealer and distributor level, factors impacting competition include sales and marketing support programs such as retail sales promotions, dealer and distributor performance bonuses, and dealer and distributor inventory financing.
-Certain of the Company's competitors are more diversified and have financial and marketing resources which are substantially greater than the Company's, which allow these competitors to invest more heavily in intellectual property, product development, and sales and marketing support.
+Some of the Company's competitors are more diversified and have financial and marketing resources that are substantially greater than the Company's, which allow these competitors to invest more heavily in intellectual property, product development, sales and marketing support and innovative consumer offers.
 The Company is also subject to competitive pricing.
 Such pricing pressure may limit the Company's ability to maintain prices or to increase prices for its products in response to raw material, component and other cost increases, and therefore negatively affect the Company's profit margins.
-If the Company is not able to compete with new products, product features, models or product prices of its competitors, or attract new dealers and distributors, the Company's business, results of operations or financial condition could be materially adversely affected.
+If the Company is not able to compete with new products, product features, models or product prices of its competitors, to attract new dealers and distributors, or to adapt to changing consumer habits, the Company's business, results of operations or financial condition could be materially adversely affected.